Activities for team building and games for your virtual team

 33. Get Extreme on Kilimanjaro mountain

-As Delivering Happiness CEO and former foundational employee of Zappos told The Amazing Office Show, she and Zappo 's CEO Tony Hsieh did not meet on the right foot exactly.
+As Delivering Happiness CEO and former foundational employee of Zappos told The Amazing Office Show, she and Zappo ‘s CEO Tony Hsieh did not meet on the right foot exactly.
 In a club in San Francisco, she met the billionaire and innovative business owner, and thought he was a normal Web.0 party guy.
-Although an expedition to ascend the Zappos mountain in Africa to scale up Mt.
+Though an expedition to ascend the Zappos mountain in Africa to scale up Mt.
 Kilimanjaro changed everything.
 It was this encounter that made her transcend this initial poor first impression and cement a relationship between the two that made her collaborate with Tony for his book and, finally, the business Providing Happiness.
-Listen to the episode here (for the story in question, skip to about 24 minutes): Why we love it: Of course, to understand the advantages of stretching your comfort zones, you do not actually have to trek to Africa, but this story shows the degree to which your team will mobilize to take on huge challenges , particularly with leadership.
+Listen to the episode here (for the story in question, skip to about 24 minutes): Of course, to understand the advantages of stretching your comfort zones, you don’t have to trek to Africa, but this story shows the degree to which your team will mobilize to take on huge challenges , particularly with leadership.

 34. Sprinting Week

 Want an amazing team-building experience that will affect your company immediately?
-See what Kristin Hoppe posted with us at Justworks: Kristin-hoppe'Justworks' communications staff took a week off our normal tasks to concentrate on revising a large portion of our website.
+See what Kristin Hoppe posted with us at Justworks: Kristin-hoppe’s ‘Justworks’ communications staff took a week off our normal tasks to concentrate on revising a large portion of our website.

 The phase was led by one of the team members, but all had an fair share of throwing of suggestions and finding answers.
 We had working designs by the end of the week and took individuals in for usability training.
 While preparing for the week off has taken extra preparation in advance, it was well worth it.
-The sprint approach helped us creatively tackle a dilemma as a group, plus it was a perfect excuse for eating snacks and drawing pictures together. -Kristin Hoppe, Creator of material Sprint-week2 Why we love it: The squad might be weighing on the bigger business-wide challenges you face.
+The sprint approach helped us creatively tackle a dilemma as a group, plus it was a perfect excuse for eating snacks and drawing pictures together.
+The squad might be weighing on the bigger business-wide challenges you face.
 Give them a chance to speak out and pursue answers.
-It's motivating and a fantastic way of learning.
+It’s motivating and a fantastic way of learning.

 35. Film Nights with Throwback